logo

 Current data confirms the increasing importance of non-core transactions.
 According to the Global Private Equity Report 2025 by Bain & Company, the share of carve-outs in the private equity sector has risen significantly in recent years.
 Carve-out transactions, which have been regarded as reliable sources of returns in the past, are once again gaining in importance – especially in a market environment in which classic takeover candidates are becoming increasingly rare.

-The Bain report shows that private equity investors are increasingly focusing on spun-off parts of companies, as these often offer clear growth levers and operational improvement potential [3].
-German companies, in particular industrial groups and energy suppliers, are also using carve-outs to become more agile and free up capital for the digital and sustainable transformation.
+The Bain report shows that private equity investors are increasingly focusing on carved-out business units, as these often offer clear growth levers and operational improvement potential [3].
+German companies, especially industrial groups and energy suppliers, are also using carve-outs to position themselves more agilely and free up capital for digital and sustainable transformation.

 Recognize Opportunities and Hedge Risks